simon-ritchie/apysc/docs_src/source/import_conventions.md

 # import conventions

-The apysc library recommends using the `import apysc as ap` to import the package, like the `import numpy as np`\, `import pandas as pd`\, `import tkinter as tk`\, or something like that.
+The `apysc` library recommends using the `import apysc as ap` to import the package, like the `import numpy as np`, `import pandas as pd`, `import tkinter as tk`, or something like that.

-The root package module packages all interfaces you need (for instance, `Sprite`\, `Int`\, `Stage`).
+The root package module packages all interfaces you need (for instance, `Sprite`, `Int`, `Stage`).

-Also, it packages internal logic modules with the underscore prefix like the `_file`\.
-These packages are not necessary for you.
+Also, it packages internal logic modules with the underscore prefix, like the `_file`.

+These packages are unnecessary for you.

 ```py
 # runnable